 Previously, Guillermo served as Corporate Counsel at Greenskies Renewable Energy, the largest commercial and industrial solar energy developer in the United States.

 After law school, Guillermo served as a law clerk to the Honorable Esther Salas, United States District Judge, District of New Jersey.

 During law school, Guillermo worked in the Intergovernmental Affairs Group of Governor Chris Christie, as the Governor’s Executive Fellow from Rutgers University’s Eagleton Institute of Politics.

-In the community, Mr. Artiles serves as Trustee of the Hispanic Bar Association of New Jersey; Deputy Regional President of the Hispanic National Bar Association; General Counsel to Hijos Del Exilio; Board Member of the New Jersey Legal & Education Empowerment Project, Waterfront Project and Full Court Peace.
+In the community, Guillermo serves and has served as Trustee of the Hispanic Bar Association of New Jersey, Deputy Regional President of the Hispanic National Bar Association, Board Member of the New Jersey Legal & Education Empowerment Project, Statewide Hispanic Chamber of Commerce, Cuban American Alliance for Leadership & Education, Waterfront Project, Cuba Study Group, and Full Court Peace.